-An integrated barcode scanner or camera in the LINQ bench system can be linked to the LINQ software platform which can then track the labware coming in or out of the system.
+An integrated barcode scanner or camera in the LINQ bench system can be linked to LINQ Cloud which can then track the labware coming in or out of the system.

 We have an extensive list of instrument integrations already on our platform.
 However, we also develop integrations for our customers as part of projects if we don’t already have them.
 Talk to our solution consultants to find out more.

 This will be determined on a case-by-case basis by solutions architects in the production team.

 However, LINQ can integrate with any system that has a readily available API to enable data transfer to external systems.

 Yes.
 LINQ Cloud has data ports on every bench that allows you to gather the data from all of your instruments and directly pass it on to an integrated LIMS, ELN system, or laboratory database.

 Our platform enables our customers to be compliant with 21CFR-11 through audit logs, security requirements, and e-sign and approvals.

 Automata adopts the ISO 9000 Quality Management System standards.

 Human or animal-derived adherent and suspension cells (although we also work with systems for bacteria and yeast culture).